Ran out of cornbread mix and need it for a recipe you’re making? Don’t rush to the store just yet- here’s how to make Jiffy Cornbread Mix minutes!

 There’s so much more to cornbread than just being a nice skillet bread or a coating for those corn dogs.
 I love the fact that this mix is incredibly versatile- you could use it for a ton of other recipes.

-- You could transform some leftover batter into muffins, pancakes or even waffles for savory applications.
+- You could transform the batter into muffins, pancakes or even waffles for savory applications.

-- I also love the idea of using the cornbread mix as the top layer for a quick savory pie or for a nice, wholesome casserole.
+- I also love the idea of using the cornbread mix as the topping layer for a quick savory pot pie (like my Ham Pot Pie Recipe) or for a nice, wholesome casserole.

 - And of course, if you’re in the mood for a sweet treat, you can also try your hands at a nice cornbread pudding!

-So here’s how you should ideally store it.
+So here’s how you should ideally store this corn muffin mix.

 - Since the mix is basically made up of dry ingredients, it has a nice shelf life.
-You can store it at room temperature in an airtight container and store it in a cool and dry place.
+You can store it at room temperature in small batches in an airtight container and store it in a cool and dry place.

 - You can make it in a big batch and divide it into individual portions, zip loc bag it, and then freeze it.
 If you don’t have zip lock bags, you can also pour the mixture into an airtight freezer-friendly container instead.
-The mix can stay fresh in there for up to 6 months.
+The mix can store beautifully in the freezer for up to 6 months.

 - A handy idea would be to include a printed recipe card in the containers for quick reference when making up the mix for a new recipe.